DraxFM/kakadoo/README.md

 3. Enter in "1" and press Enter.
 4. Paste the path of your payload into the entry field.
 5. Let kakadoo do the rest.
+6. See [extended Usage](#extendedusage) for more help.
-6. Your file is ready for usage!
+7. Your file is ready for usage!

 ---